Qovery/documentation/website/docs/using-qovery/configuration/database.md

 This configuration is available only for databases in **Managed** mode

-You can modify the CPU assigned to the instance running your database (And thus, its resouces).
+You can modify the CPU assigned to the instance running your database (And thus, its resources).

 <Alert type="info">

-Any change on this field will not be applied immediately on your database, check the [managed mode](#applying-changes-to-a-managed-database) section.
+Any change on this field will not be applied immediately to your database, check the [managed mode](#applying-changes-to-a-managed-database) section.

 </Alert>

 #### Storage

-You can select the size of the persistant storage attached to the container database.
+You can select the size of the persistent storage attached to the container database.

 <Alert type="info">

-Any change on this field will not be applied immediately on your database, check the [managed mode](#applying-changes-to-a-managed-database) section.
+Any change on this field will not be applied immediately to your database, check the [managed mode](#applying-changes-to-a-managed-database) section.

 </Alert>